 “You know, there's a particular body image that you've lived with for 28 years and then overnight it changes.
 So there’s an adjustment period,” he said.

 “What I noticed was that a lot of other prosthetists didn’t seem as knowledgeable about upper limb amputations,” he said.
-“So that’s what really drew me to Scott and Arm Dynamics.
+“So that’s what really drew me to Scott.
 And when I was able to go to their center and meet the whole team, that’s what won me over.
 It was nice having your therapist and the person who’s creating your prosthesis be under the same roof, working together to fine-tune things.
 I think it’s invaluable to have people who just focus on upper limb.”

 Fast forward to 2019, and Lloyd’s been wearing his bebionic hand – AKA Skynet – for more than three years.
 He also has an electronic terminal device (ETD) that he can switch to when he’s working on projects at home or he needs more precision or grip strength.
 In the summer of 2018, he was fit with an activity-specific prosthesis with attachments to use at the gym and to ride his bike.
 Both of his prostheses have a burnt-orange Texas Longhorns emblem front and center.